mpv-player/mpv/DOCS/man/input.rst

     the minimum, on underflow set it to the maximum.
 If ``up`` or ``down`` is omitted, assume ``up``.

+    Whether or not key-repeat is enabled by default depends on the property.
+    Currently properties with continuous values are repeatable by default (like ``volume``), while discrete values are not (like ``osd-level``).

 ``multiply <name> <value>``
     Similar to ``add``, but multiplies the property or option with the numeric value.